Training & Education

 ESMINT is a non-profit, educational and scientific European society for neuroradiology & neurointerventions, committed to providing high quality education and training for its members.
 The activities of the association will be funded by membership fees, participation fees and donations.

 - To provide continuing education and training for physicians and scientists practicing or interested in developing interventional neuroradiological or endovascular neurosurgical, minimally invasive techniques for the treatment of neurological diseases.

 - To promote the exchange of ideas and information for the further definition of the role, direction and goals of interventional neuroradiology and endovascular neurosurgery.gister Now

 ESMINT is holding live webinars on endovascular therapies.

 ECMINT (European Course in Minimally Invasive Neurological Therapy)

 Founded in December 2014, under the name of European Course in Minimally Invasive Neurological Therapy (ECMINT) ESMINT is organising a series of residential training courses in partnership with the Oxford Neurovascular and Neuroradiology Research Unit (ONNRU), Oxford University.

-The 4th ESO-ESMINT ESNR Stroke Winter School offered concentrated high quality teaching sessions and courses on acute stroke management.
+The 7th ESO-ESMINT ESNR Stroke Winter School will offer concentrated high quality teaching sessions and courses on acute stroke management.
 The target audience are young stroke physicians and neuroradiologists with a major interest in cerebrovascular deseases.

 ESMINT initiated or participated in several Guidelines, Statements, Standards of Practice or Standards of Training in the field of Minimally Invasive Neurological Therapy.
 These guidelines can be read and downloaded in a separate section on our website.